ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

   </blockquote>
   <figcaption>
     <p>
       Truncation is not a content strategy.
-With apologies to [Karen McGrane](https://karenmcgrane.com/).
+With apologies to <a href="https://karenmcgrane.com/">Karen McGrane</a>.
     </p>
   </figcaption>
 </figure>